 - Free Speech Speakers on Campus

 platED is dedicated to maintaining and building an inclusive environment for the residential community through discussions surrounding issues of diversity, identity and social justice within their residence halls and spaces!
-Up to 8 participants have the opportunity to engage in these conversations with one the D7 topics or a current over a meal in one of our residential spaces on campus with a faculty or staff member.
+Up to 8 participants have the opportunity to engage in conversations about these D7 topics or other diversity issues over a meal in one of our residential spaces on campus with a faculty or staff member.

 How to host a platED dinner: